Extending CLI Features and Plugins

 }

-// SetTemplateDefaults implements file.Template
+// SetTemplateDefaults implements machinery.Template

 func (f *GoMod) SetTemplateDefaults() error {